 say that your spouse has ''gone on vacation''.
 Instead, be as honest as you can, without giving away too much detail.

-If you and your spouse have chosen to get a divorce, you may want to consider the expertise of a family lawyer to mediate you through this difficult time.
+If you and your spouse have chosen to get a divorce, you may want to consider the expertise of a family lawyer to help guide you through this difficult time.

-At Koolik and Associates, we offer support, guidance, legal advice on both parenting and divorce as well as court representation.
+Koolik and Associates is a law firm that specialises in family law and divorce matters.
+They offer support, guidance, legal advice on both parenting and divorce as well as court representation.
 Learn more about your divorce options here.

 Please note the content of this post is information only and not legal advice.
 If you require legal advice it is best to contact one of our lawyers who can review your particular circumstances and then provide tailored advice according to your needs.